Skip to content

 FAQ

-What is unit operation with example?
+What is a unit operation with an example?

-What is unit operation in pharmaceutical industry?
+What is a unit operation in pharmaceutical industry?

-In the pharmaceutical industry, unit operations include essential steps like granulation, tablet compression, coating, and sterilization.
-Each step ensures that the final drug product meets strict quality and safety standards.
+In the pharmaceutical industry, unit operations include essential steps such as granulation, tablet compression, coating, and sterilization.

 What are unit operations in food processing?